digizeph/blog_en/_posts/tips/2015-09-07-svnnotify.md

 > the entire directory using restorecon -R -v '/var/www/svn/repos/hooks'.

-I never know that my system is running a [SELinux][centos-selinux] (I took that machine over when I joined the lab), and I would of course never suppect that the svnnotify would not work in such a strange case.
+I never know that my system is running a [SELinux][centos-selinux] (I took that machine over when I joined the lab), and I would of course never suspect that the svnnotify would not work in such a strange case.

 A precious lesson learned: **always edit the file at its original location**!